-Intrigued by the possibilities, I began accompanying classic silent films at the National Museum of Women in the Arts in Washington, DC.
-I usually performed behind the screen, watching the film backwards in almost complete darkness.
+Intrigued by the possibilities, I began accompanying classic silent lms at the National Museum of Women in the Arts in Washington, DC.
+I usually performed behind the screen, watching the lm backwards in almost complete darkness.
 This turned out to be good practice for my next gig with Rich O’Meara as Silent Orchestra.
 Together with we created a new sound for classic silent films by directors, such as Fritz Lang, F.W.
 Murnau, Marcel L’Herbier, Charles Bryant, Nell Shipman and Ray Smallwood.

-festivals and the AFI Silver Theater in Silver Spring, Maryland, where their Nosferatu (1922) show became an annual Halloween event.
-Their 2001 DVD of Nosferatu with surround score is one of the highest selling DVDs of a classic silent film and their score has been used on Turner Classic Movies.
-Their 2003 release of the 1923 film, Salomé has earned critical acclaim.
+Silent Orchestra has appeared seven times at the National Gallery of Art and performed at film festivals and the AFI Silver Theater in Silver Spring, Maryland, where their Nosferatu (1922) show became an annual Halloween event.
+Their 2001 DVD of Nosferatu with surround score is one of the highest selling DVDs of a classic silent lm and their score has been used on Turner Classic Movies.
+Their 2003 release of the 1923 lm, Salomé has earned critical acclaim.

 I’ve played rock, jazz, R&B, country, comedy and film music in the Washington area since 1979.
 As a founding member of The Young Professionals, I was part of the legendary New Wave scene at the 9:30 Club in the early 1980’s.
 In the late 80’s I led the alternative pop group Danse of Guilt to critical acclaim and numerous songwriting awards.